ctkelley/MPResults/README.md

 2. The data I used to make the plots in /Data_From_Paper
    1. The half-precision data takes a very long time to generate (weeks)
    2. I show you how to make an abridged version of the plots in the notebook ...
-3. A juypter notebook **MPResults2019.ipynb** explaining how it all works
+3. A juypter notebook **MPResults.ipynb** explaining how it all works
    1. If the notebook fails to render, do not bother me.
 Instead, look at the sad tale of woe on https://github.com/jupyter/notebook/issues/3555
    2. It's better to clone the repo and get to the notebook from your own computer anyhow.